hinson/DLLecture/01_setup.md

 - Three modes in `vim` : Command, Input, Line.
 The default mode is Command.
 - In Command mode, type `/` and item string to search the item in `vim`.
 - Type `i` to enter Input mode. you can modify the contents in Input mode.
 - Push `esc` back to Command mode anytime.
+- In Command mode, type `:wq` to save your change and quit.

 These items need to be set.
 To set new value, delete the `#` in front of the items firstly.